"He is great

 The intrinsic symmetry of the Buddhist pieces placed dead center on the organic field of water and marine life produces a sense of unity

-which on a purely visual level is not as easily accomplished as it appears.
+on a purely visual level is not as easily accomplished as it appears.

 The artist's reliance upon intuition and experience make it work.